live-keys/livekeys/doc/pages/static-items.md

 which is part of the StaticLoaders state gets modified once the user clicks on the color, and will keep its color during changes to the code.
 Note that **any changes to the StaticLoader's contents will not take effect while the state identifier is the same**.
-For example, if we want to change the color from code, or want to add another property to the StaticLoaders contents, we need to also change its identifier, since Live CV will not replace the contents of our state as long as the state is active.
+For example, if we want to change the color from code, or want to add another property to the StaticLoaders contents, we need to also change its identifier, since Livekeys will not replace the contents of our state as long as the state is active.

 ## Nesting Static Items